Diophantine approximation in Banach spaces: Introduction

 \subsection{Dirichlet-type theorems on Diophantine spaces}

 \begin{definition} A \emph{Dirichlet-type theorem} on a Diophantine space $(X,\QQ,H)$ is a true statement of the form

 where $\psi:(0,+\infty)\to(0,+\infty)$.
 The function $\psi$ is called a \emph{Dirichlet function}.
-If the constant $C_\xx$ can be chosen to be independent of $\xx$, then the function $\psi$ is called \emph{uniformly Dirichlet}.\footnote{Most known Dirichlet functions are uniformly Dirichlet; however, a Dirichlet function which is not uniformly Dirichlet will be discussed in \cite{FKMS}.} \end{definition}
+If the constant $C_\xx$ can be chosen to be independent of $\xx$, then the function $\psi$ is called \emph{uniformly Dirichlet}.\footnote{Most known Dirichlet functions are uniformly Dirichlet; however, a Dirichlet function which is not uniformly Dirichlet is given in \cite[Theorem 8.1]{FKMS}.} \end{definition}

 The prototypical example is Dirichlet's theorem, which states that for the Diophantine space $(\R^d,\Q^d,H_\std)$, the function $\psi(q) = q^{-(1 + 1/d)}$ is uniformly Dirichlet (the constant $C_\xx$ is $1$ for every $\xx\in\R^d$).